 COUNCIL TAX -

-Offers in the region of £140,000 to be lodged with the selling agents, Georgesons.
+Offers over £100,000 to be lodged with the selling agents, Georgesons.

 By appointment via Georgesons, Wick (01955) 602222 or Tain (01862) 892555